aureylz/python_courses_airbus/python/04_essential-libs/01_general/03_loguru.md

 Loguru is a library which aims to bring enjoyable logging in Python.

-#### What is logging?
+### What is logging?

-It's the fact to record the application's events in a storage to allow to track, debug, monitor... the behaviour of the application.
+It's the fact to record the application's events in a storage to allow the tracking, debugging, monitoring... the behaviour of the application.

+### Why this module?

+Although loguru is written “from scratch” and does not rely on standard logging internally, both libraries serve the same purpose: provide functionalities to implement a flexible event logging system.
+The main difference is that standard logging requires the user to explicitly instantiate named Logger and configure them with Handler, Formatter and Filter, while loguru tries to narrow down the amount of configuration steps.

+Apart from that, usage is globally the same, once the logger object is created or imported you can start using it to log messages with the appropriate severity (logger.debug("Dev message"), logger.warning("Danger!"), etc.), messages which are then sent to the configured handlers.

 ## How to install?